-Attendance: At the University of Texas at Arlington, taking attendance is not required, but attendance is a critical indicator in student success.
+Attendance: At the University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, I have decided that attendance at all class lectures is required, but attendance will not be taken nor directly factored into your grade.
 Any student who misses a lecture for any reason is responsible for missed material and missed announcements.
-Attendance is required to receive credit for problem solving activities, as noted and underlined above.
-Attendance is required at recitation sections to take and receive credit for quizzes, as noted and underline above.
 However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.